Update on Greg's Endoscopic Plantar Fasciotomy Surgery for Plantar Fasciitis

 I am extremely pleased with my physician, Doctor Mike Vaardahl of the Foot and Ankle Center, Greeley, Colorado.
 Dr. Mike is young, but very knowledgeable and caring.
 He answers all my phone calls promptly and takes more than enough time with me in the office, contrary to many doctors in this day.
 My insurance paid about $6500.00 for the whole thing.

-to promptly see a podiatrist and follow the doctor's recommendations.
+It is amazing the number of people I have talked with about this painful and disabling condition.
+It is also amazing to me how many just figure it is arthritis or something they just have to live with.
+I would encourage everyone with the symptoms of plantar fasciitis to promptly see a podiatrist and follow the doctor's recommendations.
 If your doctor keeps putting you in night splints, orthotics, the Strassburg sock and the like, get a second opinion within a month to 6 weeks.
 The longer you go with this condition, the harder it is to fix.
 Don't be put off with comments that you should lose weight or your shoes are bad.
 The truth is, more athletes, especially runners and basketball players, have this condition than anyone else.
 The condition is caused most likely from an injury to the heel and not anything like being overweight.
 Just go get it taken care of and get on with your life!

 That's it from Greeley, Colorado!
 102 degrees today.
 Finally cooled off a little.
-Had a 108 degree day last week.
+Had a 108 degree day last week. _____________

 NOTE: Being overweight does not cause plantar fasciitis, and thin people do get it, too.
 However, excessive weight does put additional strain on the plantar fascia, and losing weight does relieve some pain.
 That does not mean the plantar fasciitis doesn't need to be treated, though.